Nyco/Lean-Storytelling/README.md

 ## What does "TopSol Playbook" stand for?

-* **Playbook**, because I didn't want another "framework" ;-)
+* **Playbook**, because I didn't want another "framework" ;-) and to underline it is not an advanced story telling technique
 * **TopSol**, because To-P-Sol:
   * **To**: Target, the people and personas you are targetting with your product or service
-  * **P**: Problem, the problem that you have validated they face and suffer from, that is worth fixing
+  * **P**: Problem, the problem they face and suffer from, that is worth fixing
-  * **Sol**: Solution, the solution that you bring to your targets,
+  * **Sol**: Solution, the solution that you bring to your targets

 ## Where does it come from?

-Standing on shoulders of giants who stand on shoulders of giants, "TopSol Playbook" has its roots:
+Standing on shoulders of giants who stand on shoulders of giants, "TopSol Playbook" has its roots in:
 * the Lean Canvas approach by Ash Maurya, I highly recommend this free online course: https://www.udemy.com/lean-canvas-course/ by Ash Maurya.
 * Monomyth or "Hero's journey": https://en.wikipedia.org/wiki/Hero's_journey